 Something about spring makes people feel renewed and ready for a positive change.
 Warming weather, blooming trees, gradually lengthening days—everything seems to naturally signal the need for a fresh start.
 Which leads us to what for some people is a cherished ritual: spring cleaning.
 But is it as cherished as we think?
 Or do some people dread the prospect of spending an entire day off doing housecleaning?

-This is spring cleaning as we know it: a whole family wakes up early on a Saturday morning to clean their entire house from stem to stern.
-No toaster oven is left crumby, no baseboard is left undusted.
-Gutters are cleaned, paint is touched up, and at the end of the day the family can relax and order pizza, satisfied that their team effort yielded a sparkling clean house… or so goes the idealized vision.
+This is spring cleaning as we know it: an entire family wakes up early on a Saturday morning to clean their entire house from stem to stern.
+No toaster oven is left crumby, they leave no baseboard undusted.
+They clean gutters, paint is touched up, and at the end of the day the family can relax and order pizza, satisfied that their team effort yielded a sparkling clean house… or so goes the idealized vision.
 But not everyone has a family with members old enough or able enough to tackle big cleaning tasks.
 Some people work on Saturdays—or every day.
 Not everyone has the time to “spring clean” in the way we traditionally think.

 The fact is, there are people who don’t or can’t do a spring cleaning in a traditional sense.
 But there are real advantages to doing a deep house cleaning.
 For one, once a house is completely clean, the maintenance is easier, requiring only a few minutes of touch-up work every day.
 Also, if you rent and move fairly often, a deep clean in the middle of the year significantly reduces the stress of packing, moving, and cleaning when the lease is up.